Tanner Rainey: Pittsburgh Pirates

 On December 7, 2024, Rainey signed a minor league contract with the Pittsburgh Pirates.
 He was assigned to the Triple-A Indianapolis Indians to begin the 2025 season.
 On May 3, 2025, the Pirates selected Rainey's contract, adding him to their active roster.
 In 11 appearances for Pittsburgh, he struggled to an 0-1 record and 10.57 ERA with nine strikeouts across 7 2/3 innings pitched.
 On June 2, Rainey was designated for assignment by the Pirates.
 He cleared waivers and was sent outright to Triple-A Indianapolis, but rejected the assignment and elected free agency on June 4.
 On June 10, Rainey re-signed with Pittsburgh on a minor league contract.
 He was released by the Pirates organization on July 8.

 Detroit Tigers

 On July 18, 2025, Rainey signed a minor league contract with the Detroit Tigers.
 In 19 appearances for the Triple-A Toledo Mud Hens, he posted a 1-0 record and 2.66 ERA with 33 strikeouts and one save 23 2/3 innings pitched.
 On September 21, the Tigers selected Rainey's contract, adding him to their active roster.
+In two appearances for Detroit, he struggled to a 13.50 ERA with two strikeouts over two innings of work.
+Rainey was designated for assignment by the Tigers on November 18.
+On November 21, he was non-tendered by Detroit and became a free agent.

+On November 26, 2025, Rainey re-signed with the Tigers on a minor league contract.
+Across 39 appearances for Triple–A Toledo, he logged a 5–3 record and 2.32 ERA with 60 strikeouts and two saves.
+On August 11, 2026, the Tigers selected Rainey's contract, adding him to their active roster.
+He was designated for assignment on August 31.
+On September 2, he cleared waivers and was sent outright to Triple-A Toledo Mud Hens.